Notice of Privacy Practices

 • You have the right to receive a good-faith estimate for the total expected cost of any non-emergency items or services.
 This includes related costs like medical tests, prescription drugs, equipment and hospital fees.

-• Make sure to save a copy or picture of your good-faith estimate.
+• Make sure to save a copy or picture of your good-faith estimate and the bill.

 If you have questions or need more information about your right to a good-faith estimate, visit www.cms.gov/nosurprises/consumers or call 1-800-985-3059.